kelpsyberry/proc-bitfield/docs.md

 ### `IntoStorage`

-If specified, `core::convert::From<$bitfield_ty>` will be implemented automatically for the current bitfield struct's storage type (and consequently, `core::convert::Into<$storage_ty>` for the bitfield type); the generated `from` function will read the bitfield's raw value, with no additional changes, analogously to `bitfield.0` in a context where the bitfield struct's raw value field is accessible. *Analogously to `FromStorage`, care must be taken to maintain consistency with the visibility of the bitfield struct's raw value outside this implementation.*
+If specified, `core::convert::From<$bitfield_ty>` will be implemented automatically for the current bitfield struct's storage type (and consequently, `core::convert::Into<$storage_ty>` for the bitfield struct); the generated `from` function will read the bitfield's raw value, with no additional changes, analogously to `bitfield.0` in a context where the bitfield struct's raw value field is accessible. *Analogously to `FromStorage`, care must be taken to maintain consistency with the visibility of the bitfield struct's raw value outside this implementation.*

 ### `DerefStorage`